Are you an Australian citizen (by birth, naturalisation or citizenship) or permanent resident?

 NSW Police Officers are trained to use a range of tactical options such as a Glock pistol, Conducted Electrical Weapon (Taser), Oleoresin Capsicum Spray (OC), extendible baton and handcuffs.

-Are you able to cope with graphic and emotive incidents as a Police officer, including motor vechicle accidents, crime scenes, assaults and deaths?
+Are you able to cope with graphic and emotive incidents as a Police officer, including motor vehicle accidents, crime scenes, assaults and deaths?

 Are you willing to be posted to any location in New South Wales at the direction of the Commissioner of Police?